ntavelis/auth-email/README.md

 ```
 Note: Make sure you configured your queues, otherwise no email would be send.

-You can also run command with any number of flags.
+You can also run the command with any number of flags.

 ``` bash
 $ php artisan auth:email -o -m -s